mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 field according to the type of access network it reports on.
 Also, the client sets the value of the Signal field to reflect the operational state of the access network.
 The mechanism to determine the state of the access network is outside the scope of this specification.
-A concentrator that received the packet with the Access Report TLV MUST include the Access Report TLV in the reflected packet.
-The concentrator MUST set the value of the Access ID and Signal fields equal to the values of the corresponding fields from the packet it has received.

-The client MUST also arm a retransmission timer after sending a packet that includes the Access Report TLV.
-This timer MUST be disarmed upon reception of the reflected packet that includes the Access Report TLV.
-In the event the timer expires before such a packet is received, the client MUST retransmit the packet that contains the Access Report TLV.
-This retransmission SHOULD be repeated up to four times before the procedure is aborted.
-Setting the value for the retransmission timer is based on local policies and network environment.
+The client MUST be able to cancel the sending of an Access Report TLV that is pending delivery, i.e. by resetting its corresponding unidirectional stream.
-The default value of the retransmission timer for the Access Report TLV SHOULD be three seconds.
-An implementation MUST provide control of the retransmission timer value and the number of retransmissions.
+This can be used when the information contained in the TLV is no longer relevant, e.g. the access network availability has changed.
+The time of canceling is based on local policies and network environment.

 # Security Considerations